Astarandel/endava-task/README.md

 6. Creating Load balancer and adding the web server instance to it.
 7. Creating alarms to recover instances in case of system failure.
 8. Install and configure Nginx web server.
-9. Installing MariaDB server with dependancies.
+9. Installing MariaDB server with dependencies.
 10. Securing MariaDB installation and setting root password.